xpqz/dyalog-docs/programming-reference-guide/docs/error-messages/system-errors.md

 2. details of your version of Dyalog APL: the full version number, whether it is Unicode or Classic Edition, and the BuildID.
 This information appears in the *Help->About* box; the *Copy* button copies this information into the clipboard, from where it can be pasted into an email etc.
 3. a compressed form of the *aplcore* file itself

-If the problem is reproducible, i.e. can be easily repeated, please also send the appropriate description, workspace, and other files required to do so.
+If the problem is reproducible, that is, can be easily repeated, please also send the appropriate description, workspace, and other files required to do so.

 ## System Error Dialog Box